ICTU/quality-time/docs/src/usage.md

 ### GitLab

 Some metric sources are documents in JSON, XML, CSV or HTML format.
-Examples include JUnit XML reports, Jacoco XML reports and Axe CSV reports.
+Examples include JUnit XML reports, JaCoCo XML reports and Axe CSV reports.
 If such a document is stored in GitLab, *Quality-time* needs to use the GitLab API to retrieve the report.
 This means you need to provide the correct GitLab API URL to *Quality-time*.

 There are two scenarios: the source is a build artifact of a GitLab CI pipeline, or the source is stored in a GitLab repository.